-Under the Small Business Investment Act and current SBA policy applicable to SBICs, an SBIC (or group of SBICs under common control) can have outstanding at any time, SBA-guaranteed debentures and SBA-guaranteed LMI debentures (collectively, SBA-guaranteed debentures) up to two times (and in certain cases, up to three times) the amount of its regulatory capital.
-As of June 30, 2015, the maximum statutory limit on the dollar amount of outstanding SBA-guaranteed debentures that can be issued by a single SBIC was \$150.0 million and by a group of SBICs under common control was \$225.0 million.
-As of June 30, 2015, Triangle SBIC had issued the maximum \$150.0 million of SBA-guaranteed debentures and Triangle SBIC II had issued \$75.0 million in face amount of SBA-guaranteed debentures.
-The weighted average interest rates for all SBA-guaranteed debentures as of both June 30, 2015 and December 31, 2014 was 4.03%, respectively.
-As of both June 30, 2015 and December 31, 2014, all SBA-guaranteed debentures were pooled.
+Under the Small Business Investment Act of 1958 and current SBA policy applicable to SBICs, an SBIC (or group of SBICs under common control) can have outstanding at any time, SBA-guaranteed debentures and SBA-guaranteed LMI debentures (collectively, SBA-guaranteed debentures) up to two times (and in certain cases, up to three times) the amount of its regulatory capital.
+As of September 30, 2015, the maximum statutory limit on the dollar amount of outstanding SBA-guaranteed debentures that can be issued by a single SBIC was \$150.0 million and by a group of SBICs under common control was \$225.0 million.
+As of September 30, 2015, Triangle SBIC had issued the maximum \$150.0 million of SBA-guaranteed debentures and Triangle SBIC II had issued the maximum \$75.0 million in face amount of SBA-guaranteed debentures.
+The weighted average interest rates for all SBA-guaranteed debentures as of September 30, 2015 and December 31, 2014 was 4.02% and 4.03%, respectively.
+As of both September 30, 2015 and December 31, 2014, all SBA-guaranteed debentures were pooled.